domroutley/ADO_repo_stats/README.md

-repositories# Azure DevOps repository statistics python module
+# Azure DevOps repository statistics python module

 *It is strongly suggested that you use a virtual python environment.
 Install:`python3 -m venv .venv`